 When does photo editing go too far?
 I admit, I’m guilty of using editing apps to smooth out a zit or two.
 If you’re able to cover up your flaws, why wouldn’t you?
 It’s hard to shame someone for editing out their imperfections before posting it to the internet when we’re already constantly surrounded by airbrushed photos of glamorous celebrities that are portrayed so much glossier and flawless than they actually are.
 If we have the power in our hands to portray ourselves in a similar light for only four bucks, why wouldn’t we?

 Here’s my problem with FaceTune: we use it to build a false confidence within ourselves.
 I take a picture of myself and I think I look too fat.
 I use the app to edit my stomach to make it appear more toned and flat.
-I post the image to Instagram, now feeling confident with how my body looks.
-I look hot and thin!
+Now feeling confident with how my body is portrayed, I post the image to Instagram.
 But is this editing really making me more confident in my appearance?
 I just contorted my entire figure to feel more confident about an Instagram post, but in return, that just makes me all the more insecure about my genuine appearance.

 An issue myself and many others have with the internet is that it is not an accurate portrayal of people’s lives.
 We all choose what we want to share on the internet.
 Most of us choose to share the good and the glamorous over our hardships.
 We’ll choose to post pictures when we’re having fun and full of joy, and ignore the ones of us going through our day-to-day struggles.
 We don’t want to portray our boring life.
 We want people to think our lives are exciting!
 Now with FaceTune, we can amp up our online portrayal even more.
 We can post pictures of ourselves going on fun adventures, living exciting lives, and looking flawless while we do it.
 No wrinkles, no bags under our eyes, just pure perfection.